lanl-ansi/PowerModelsONM.jl/docs/src/manual/onm_workflow.md

 - the fault susceptance / conductance,
 - both the unbalanced and symmetric (sequence) fault currents at each protection device, and
 - the voltage magnitude at each protection device.

+Full details of what is included in the output can be found in the schema files.